Virtual components are awesome.

 InPlace mates are special mates for virtual parts and they appear in very few situations.
 We even wrote a short article about them.

 When you save the assembly, the virtual models are stored inside the assembly.
 SOLIDWORKS will also delete the files in the temporary folder.

 When you close the assembly, you will close all virtual parts as well.

 The name of virtual parts can be edited in the tree by selecting the part and pressing F2 or by slowly double-clicking the part name.
 As long as they are virtual, the suffix of a power sign (^) and the assembly name will appear in the part name.

 You can check the references for a part (File > Find References) and it will show <save internal to assembly>.

 You can save a virtual part when you have it opened, but this doesn’t actually do a lot.
 Virtual parts are only saved when you save the assembly.
 I have verified this.

 This doesn’t make a lot of sense and I’ve seen it cause a lot of frustration.
 You can lose a lot of work when SOLIDWORKS crashes and you haven’t regularly saved the assembly.

 I have also seen cases were virtual parts were somehow not saved properly.
 Somehow changes just disappeared when reopening the assembly.
 We had no idea what happened here, we’ve just seen it happen a few times.

 Virtual parts are perfect in the concept phase of a design process.

 That is when you create (I wouldn’t call it design just yet) hundreds of parts and 95% of them won’t make it into the final design.

-Using virtual parts instead of real parts will saves you from having to save all parts using an unique file name (or a number if you’re doing things properly).
+Using virtual parts instead of real parts will save you from having to save all parts using an unique file name (or a number if you’re doing things properly).
 You also won’t clog up your file system or PDM system with files that you will never use again.

 You can create perfect moving assemblies, like pneumatic or hydraulic actuators, using virtual parts.